Luther (1974 film): Plot

 Luther preaches on the eve of All Saints' Day, 1517, recalling he discovered the gospel of justification by faith alone while on the latrine.
 He declares someone has to "bell the cat," and posts his Ninety-five Theses.
 Confronted by Tetzel and Thomas Cardinal Cajetan de Vio at Augsburg in 1518, Cajetan warns that, if Luther does not retract his "errors and sermons", Christian unity would fall.
 Luther refuses, and Cajetan concludes, "That man hates himself, and if he goes to the stake, Tetzel, you can inscribe it: 'he could only love others.'"

 Luther burns the pope's bull Exsurge Domine and has a fit.
 Praying, he reminds God he is fighting his cause and wonders if God is dead, but concludes God cannot die but only hide.

-In the Diet of Worms, Inquisitor Johann Eck confronts Luther, interrupting his "Here I Stand" speech to warn greedy commoners would be incited to revolt if Luther does not recant.
+In the Diet of Worms, Inquisitor Johann von Eck confronts Luther, interrupting his "Here I Stand" speech to warn greedy commoners would be incited to revolt if Luther does not recant.
 Luther refuses, and the knight exults that Luther could have led a successful revolt but disgustedly recounts Luther advocated the rebels' extermination in his Against the Murderous, Thieving Hordes of Peasants.
 As Luther declaims this, the emperor and princes leave to repress the revolt.

 Luther wanders through a devastated marketplace of slaughtered peasants, responding: "God is the butcher.
 Address your abuse to him." and references the Sacrifice of Isaac by Abraham, concluding God gives life in the face of death.

 Confronted by Staupitz, visiting Martin and his wife Katie, Luther admits the peasants had cause but that mobs are irreligious.
 Staupitz is relieved to hear Luther was unsure at Worms.
 Luther prays, "Help my unbelief."
 Luther asserts that passing air in the devil's face wards him off: going from being anal retentive to being anal expulsive shows one has overcome one's doubts and fears.
 Luther takes Katie's baby into his pulpit and assures him that "the dark isn't quite as thick as all that," that they should hope that Christ will be true to his word, "A little while and you'll not see me, and then again a little and you shall see me" (John 16:16).